 Your Pom must also have good cushioning for on his elbows or they may stiffen and feel sore, as well as have a thinning of the fur on his elbows.
 If you have a senior Pomeranian, it’s vital that his orthopedic bed is made from memory foam.

 - The correct size to provide security.
 Pomeranians generally have an almost overwhelming desire to feel secure and safe.
 They love nestling up to you to feel protected and this is what helps most Pom pets become fully relaxed.
-The bed you buy for your beloved Pom must be the right size for him.
+The Pomeranian bed you buy for your dog must be the right size for him.